Where are the best places in the state of South Carolina?

 If you’re looking at areas in South Carolina with the best economic situations, where there’s lower than average crime, and a lot to do, this is an accurate list.

-Mount Pleasant made a strong showing to take in the overall number one spot for 2018.
+Mount Pleasant made a strong showing to take in the overall number one spot for the best place to live in South Carolina for 2019.

 Best Towns To Live In South Carolina